 How does Dollar Shave Club make money?

 The company doesn’t produce whatever it sells in the market.
 The products are procured in bulk from other companies and sold to the members of the club.
-It’s a simple model of making profit by selling the products at higher price than it was bought for.
+It’s a simple model of making a profit by selling the products at a higher price than it was bought for.
 The subscribers become the members of the club which are delivered products every month.

 Cost of goods sold includes –